Coins of the Roman Emperor Constantius II

 Note for collectors: This type is often attributed to "Poemenius" who recovered the city of Trier from Magnetius for Constantius II.
 It is much like the large chi-rho type of Magnentius and Decentius, but with the legend made singular instead of plural.

-It is a desirable early Christiana type.
+It is a desirable early Christian type.
 Sometimes a number of them are offered, so it is scarce and not rare, but it is very rare (unknown?) with a full flan and no problems.
 This example, like the vast majority, is crowded.
 Many have the surface corroded and this one does not.

 F466: SPES REIPVBLICAE